 A Little Background Information

 Thank You for visiting our site.
 My name is JoAnn Poirier and I am a local beekeeper in the Clarington area of southern Ontario.
-Currently living in the little hamlet of Mitchell Corners Ontario, my best friend and husband Chuck and I have been the very honored custodians of the bees in our care for over ten years now.
+Currently living in the little hamlet of Mitchell Corners Ontario, my best friend and husband Chuck and I have been the very honored custodians of the bees in our care for many years now.

 We often get asked about what got us interested in beekeeping.
 Well let me tell you.
 When we bought the house we now live in, Chuck and I were fortunate that the first acre of the property was occupied by an apple orchard.
 The first spring in our new home I was saddened by the fact that I did not see a single bee in our orchard.
 It was obvious what was needed, we needed to get some BEES.